mk-fg/python-onedrive/README.md

 	["api.onedrive.com/v1.0" API](https://onedrive.github.io/),
 	which allows to do a lot more than the old one.

-	This is not yet supported in any way, and requires rewriting the module from scratch for it.
+	This is not (yet?) supported in any way, and basically needs a new module for it, which might be available elsewhere.

 	See also [issue-52](https://github.com/mk-fg/python-onedrive/issues/52).